jafingerhut/core.btree-vector/doc/intro.md

 nodes, and preferably a small number of others "near" them, that would be good.

-Let us start with the parent node F of the leaf node in the left fringe of T', and try "fixing up" its number of children, then work our way upwards along the left fringe towards the root.
+We will begin by finding the leaf node in the left fringe of T', examine its parent node F, try "fixing up" F's number of children, then work our way upwards along the left fringe towards the root.

-First, we introduce a few more definitions that will help us be precise.

 There are several cases to consider:

-Case (split1): F has a "neighbor to the right".  in the tree there is a node N with the same depth as F.  In a depth first traversal of T', F would be the next node after N that has
+Case (split1): F has a right neighbor.

 ### Efficient B-tree concatenate operations